Updated March 31, 2026

 - Iowa commercial auto minimum liability limits are $20,000/$40,000/$15,000, which matters if your alarm contractor business uses company vehicles, hired auto, or non-owned auto exposure.

-- Iowa requires businesses to maintain proof of general liability coverage for most commercial leases, so alarm contractors may need current certificates when signing or renewing space.
+- Most commercial leases in Iowa require proof of general liability coverage, so alarm contractors may need current certificates when signing or renewing space.

 - Insurance buyers in Iowa often need to show proof of coverage to commercial clients, property managers, or county certificate of insurance requests before work starts.